bobbimanners/Applecorn/README.md

   - `*HELP HOSTFS` shows the available HostFS star commands.
   - `*HELP MOS` shows the MOS star commands unrelated to the filing system.

+`*BASIC` - Start the BASIC language (assuming it is present as one of the virtual Sideways ROMs.)
+BASIC is the only language ROM which does not provide its own startup command, so MOS provides it.

 `*ECHO This is some text` - echo a line of text to the screen.

 `*FX a[,x,y]` - invokes `OSBYTE` MOS calls.